arestivo/slides/markdown/unit-testing.md

 ---

-# F.I.R.S.T.
+# FIRST

-The [F.I.R.S.T.](https://github.com/ghsukumar/SFDC_Best_Practices/wiki/F.I.R.S.T-Principles-of-Unit-Testing) principles of unit testing:
+The [FIRST](https://github.com/ghsukumar/SFDC_Best_Practices/wiki/F.I.R.S.T-Principles-of-Unit-Testing) principles of unit testing:

 * **Fast** - Units tests should be **fast** so we can run them often.
 * **Isolated** / **Independent** - Only test **one unit** at a time.
 Only test **one thing** at a time. **Order** of tests should **not matter**.